MindrustUK/Heatmiser-for-home-assistant/README.md

 Neoplug devices are broken in the dev branch and are due to be fixed as soon as I get a chance to look into the details.

+## Bug Reporting:

+Please ensure that if you wish to report a bug that is not fixed in the [Dev Branch](https://github.com/MindrustUK/Heatmiser-for-home-assistant/tree/dev) before submitting your bug.

 # Installation:

 Before starting installation you should know the IP address of the Neo-hub.
 If you don't know the IP address, use one of the approaches suggested below to find your neo-hubs IP address.